 Immunisations needed: Confirm primary courses and boosters are up to date.

-Advised: Diphtheria; Hepatitis A; Tetanus; Typhoid; Cholera; Hepatitis B; Rabies.
+Advised: Diphtheria; Hepatitis A; Tetanus; Typhoid; Cholera; Hepatitis B; Rabies

 Languages: English

-Time difference: GMT +1
+Time difference: GMT + 1 hour

 Flight duration: 14 hours